Adolfo-schlegel/MyObsidian/Fail2ban/Main.md

  foo@bar:~$  sudo service fail2ban status
 ````

-If u enter the password to many times and the service block your ip, u can sto
+If u enter the password to many times and the service block your ip, u can stop the service to reload
 ### Stop :
 ````bash
  foo@bar:~$  sudo service fail2ban stop